 The fires that swept through our beloved Northern California haven’t been an anomaly; they are a sign of what’s to come.
 As architects and designers, we feel a responsibility to engage with the tools we have; to see, to build, to consider, and to create new homes for those who have lost so much.
 How do we design and build in a responsive way in the face of climate change?
-Napa-based architect Brandon Jørgensen of Atelier Jørgensen set out to answer that question in the wake of the 2017 North Bay Fires.
+Napa-based designer and builder Brandon Jørgensen of Atelier Jørgensen set out to answer that question in the wake of the 2017 North Bay Fires.

 Come join the conversation about resilient design with Jørgensen and colleagues, as they discuss their journey and process through what the Resilient Design Institute defined as “the intentional design of buildings, landscapes, communities, and regions in response to vulnerabilities to disaster and disruption of normal life.

 Brandon Jørgensen is a native Californian with a design practice based in Napa California.
 A third-generation Californian, born and raised in the bay area, his family came here in the 30’s migrating from Denmark to work on the Bay Bridge and Golden Gate Bridge.
 Having served in the US Army’s 10th Mountain Division he went on to study architecture and received his Bachelor and master’s in architecture from the University of California, Berkeley.
 He has worked with Toyo Ito on the Berkeley Art Museum, Studied with Tadao Ando, and spent several years honing his skills as a young architect at Skidmore, Owings, and Merrill.
 He started his own studio in 2011 where he and his small team are currently working on projects in Greece, Hawaii, Los Angeles, and all throughout wine country with a focus on residential and hospitality.